cpske/Prog2/introduction.md

 Your Github ID is `spiderman` and the assignment url is http://bit.ly/lab1.

 * Visit http://bit.ly/lab1 and accept the assignment.
 * Refresh the page.
-It shows your repo url is:
+Github shows it created a repo for you at url:
   ```
   https://classroom.github.com/prog2022/lab1-spiderman
   ```
-* Click on the link to visit the repo, so you can see the files and formated README.
+* Click on the link to visit your repo, so you can see the files and formated README.
 * Clone the repository to your computer.
-Using the ancient command line:
+Using the command line:
   ```shell
   # change to a directory where you store programming work
   cmd> cd /somepath/prog2/workspace
   cmd> git clone https://classroom.github.com/prog2022/lab1-spiderman
   ```
   This will create a local directory named `lab1-spiderman` containing your work.
-  Tip: you can specify a different name for the local directory.
+  *Tip*: you can specify a different name for the local directory.
 To create a local clone directory named "lab1" (omit the -spiderman) use:
   ```shell
   cmd> git clone https://classroom.github.com/prog2022/lab1-spiderman lab1
   ```